Anti-Valentine is a writer living in South Africa. He enjoys writing about music, video games and online marketing.

 If all else fails and you aren't fooling anyone anymore, a lot of guys like Steve Austin, Vin Diesel, Bruce Willis and many others just resort to shaving their heads.
 Some have it shaved completely, but others have a little bit of a crew cut on top, like Timothy Olyphant or Randy Orton.

-• Wear a wig
+9. Wear a Wig

-I wasn't going to put anything about wearing a toupee or wig in here, because quite frankly, it takes a lot of skill to make it look unnoticeable; a lot.
-And for the most part it can make you the topic of some embarrassing talk behind your back, especially if you leave the price tag dangling from the back.
+I wasn't going to put anything about wearing a toupee or wig in here, because quite frankly, it takes a lot of skill to make it look unnoticeable—a lot.
+And for the most part, it can make you the topic of some embarrassing talk behind your back, especially if you leave the price tag dangling from the back.
 But yet, many celebrities, young and old, resort to doing it.
 Some do it to cover up hair loss and others do it to give their real hair a break for a while.

 © 2008 Anti-Valentine